torchbox/wagtail-grapple/docs/general-usage/usage-with-frontend-frameworks.rst

 Usage with frontend frameworks
 ##############################

-A few features of Wagtail Grapple are useful for specific frontend frameworks.
+Several Wagtail Grapple are useful for specific frontend frameworks.

 Using Grapple with Gatsby